 King and his circle were unfamiliar with Chicago’s vast size and complicated demographics.
 Also, perhaps unexpectedly, opposition to King’s efforts didn’t always fall cleanly along racial lines.

 Whether coming from whites or Blacks, resentment to the Atlanta-based minister in Chicago usually always revolved around his being viewed as an interloper and potential power rival.

 Support from Chicago Black ministers, a natural political base for King, was frequently blunted in 1966 by intimidating reminders from City Hall that this or that certain church would be having its building or fire code inspection coming up.

 Moreover, big cities across the nation, including Chicago, were looking to receive a huge influx of money out of Washington, D.C. including part of a new $2.3 billion anti-slum program (about 17 billion in 2015 dollars).
-This huge infusion of money to Chicago was part of programs marking President Lyndon B. Johnson’s “Great Society.”
+This huge infusion of money to Chicago was part of programs for infrastructure and social services marking President Lyndon B. Johnson’s “Great Society.”

 Daley’s home-court advantage and enormous financial support from the Democratic U.S. president and Congress gave Dr. King’s civil rights operation among the poor and dispossessed an appearance of superfluity, if not outright meddling.

 Tactically, on every front, Daley tried to match King’s organizational efforts often by simply buying off King’s allies.